Tips for Navigating Freshman Year from Students Who Have Been There

 APU’s faculty, staff, and students facilitate a strong sense of community.

 A deeply-rooted feeling of family exists at APU, recognizable from the first time you set foot on campus.
 One of the best ways to build new connections and begin to experience the sense of community is by getting involved.
-Myriad opportunities exist to help students with this, whether part of a formal group, including classes in your major, Alpha groups, athletic teams, and more, to connecting with peers and those who share your interests in the residence halls, clubs, service opportunities, intramural sports, and more.
+Myriad opportunities exist to help students with this, whether part of a formal group, including classes in your major, athletic teams, and more, to connecting with peers and those who share your interests in the residence halls, clubs, service opportunities, intramural sports, and more.
 There is a place for you on campus.

 “I felt a sense of belonging when I first came to APU, at registration and Orientation to be exact.
 I immediately made many friends and was welcomed into the community with open arms.
 I knew this was the place for me.”
 Brandon Rodriguez ’18, journalism major